WisnuMulya/RoboND-DeepLearning-Project/writeup.md

 ![Hero segmentation image when in far away][hero-far]

-Other improvements might be larger epochs to produce a more accurate segmentation.
+This downfall might be fixed by training the model with larger epochs and collect more data of which there are hero when far away.

 Also, a potential layer to be applied would be an inception layer that is discussed in the class, of which it's suggested that it would provide a better result.